Tunneling method for Hawking quanta in analogue gravity

 For supercritical flows, endowed with a proper acoustic/Killing horizon, we confirmed the robustness of Hawking radiation for both types of dispersion relations.
 Indeed, we observed that the standard Hawking temperature acquires only very small corrections (of order $O(\alpha^2)$) given that values of $\alpha \gtrsim 0.1$ should not be considered as physically relevant in realistic analogue systems.

 Another relevant insight from our analysis provides the simple discovery of how the creation of subluminal particles, described theoretically \cite{PhysRevD.90.044033,Michel:2015aga, Coutant_2016_Hawking_subcritical} and experimentally \cite{Weinfurtner:2010nu,Weinfurtner:2013zfa,Euve:2014aga,Euve:2015vml} in stationary subcritical flows, can have a spontaneous component, in addition to a dominant stimulated one.
-Indeed, we unveiled that in such set-ups, high-energy particles experience an effective horizon if the flow gets sufficiently close to forming a Killing horizon.
-For such modes, the Hawking partner, propagating inside the effective horizon, is given by a negative Killing frequency particle, and hence energy conservation will hold as usual in spite of being in vacuum and in a time independent geometry.
+Indeed, we unveiled that in such set-ups, some high-energy modes can experience an effective horizon, if the flow gets sufficiently close to forming a Killing horizon.
+For such modes, we showed that the Hawking partner, propagating inside the effective horizon, is endowed with a negative Killing frequency, and hence energy conservation can be made to hold as usual in spite of being in vacuum and in a time independent geometry.

-A final comment must be devoted to the vacuum state.
+A final comment must be made on the vacuum state.
 In our analysis, we implicitly assumed a ``no drama'' scenario for observers crossing the effective horizon or the acoustic/Killing horizon along the ``approximant'' trajectory.
 One could interpret this as implicitly assuming the existence of the usual global Unruh vacuum state, similar to what is done in the Bogoliubov method for stationary flows.
 However, rather than comparing particular states, the tunneling method performs a time-resolved analysis that selects an instantaneous local vacuum to count particles \cite{Agullo:2014ica}.
 In other words, as long as a near-horizon vacuum remains valid, the method is predictive.
 This assumption is justified by the physical intuition of how such a vacuum would be produced in a realistic experiment generating a supersonic flow and is substantiated by experimental data \cite{MunozdeNova:2018fxv}.